P0r73r/heroku-buildpack-lootdrop/README.md

-# heroku-buildpack-stunnel
+# heroku-buildpack-lootdrop
-An stunnel buildpack for Heroku.
+An lootdrop buildpack for Heroku.